rh/rix/README.md

 rix makes it very easy to edit multiple XML files at once.
 You can use XPath to select just the nodes you want to edit, and supply a list of files to work on.
 With rix you can:

+* set the value of elements and attributes
 * add elements and attributes
 * remove elements and attributes
 * rename elements and attributes